-Between 2000 and 2004, over 400 police officers and non-commissioned officers benefited from training in conflict prevention and management, and in 14 multicultural communities we facilitated intra-community dialog with a view to improving the situation of the Roma within the program "Promoting good-governance in multicultural communities.
+Between 2000 and 2005, over 400 police officers and non-commissioned officers benefited from training in conflict prevention and management, and in 14 multicultural communities we facilitated intra-community dialog with a view to improving the situation of the Roma within the program "Promoting good-governance in multicultural communities.
 Access to and participation of ethnic minorities in public life", implemented in partnership with the Ministry of Administration and Home Affairs.

 In order to improve access to public life of the ethnic minorities, EDRC constantly pursues to contribute to capacity building in the local public administrations of multiethnic communities.
 For example, in 2002, the Center developed and piloted a model of training and assistance for local public servants, facilitating the application of the legal provisions to use the languages of the ethnic minorities in the administration of 8 towns with multiethnic population.
+Between 2005 and 2007, EDRC puts in practice a new initiative with the aim of bringing improvements at the level of interethnic relations through community development, facilitating dialog and cooperation between citizens and representatives of local public administration in 6 multiethnic communities from Alba, Caraş Severin, Clui, Mureş, Sălaj county.